-Key Knowledge I know what a commitm ent is. of Sikhism are: God is in everything, Sikhs should s equal, share what you have, give to charity.
-I know that Sikhs are wil even life for the well-be ling to sacrifice their time, effort, money, energy and ing of others. e it is a good thing to treat people equally and share he Langar as an opportunity to give, more than as a I know that there are dif ferent levels of commitment and I can explain how
+Key Knowledge I know what a commitment is.
+I know the 5 key beliefs of Sikhism are: God is in e serve others, everyone is equal, share what you h The state of the s I know that Sikhs are willing to sacrifice their time even life for the well-being of others. , effort, money, energy and I know that Sikhs believe it is a good thing to trea with people.
+Sikhs see the Langar as an opportun sacrifice. · (C. ) I know that there are different levels of commitm ent and I can explain how committed I am to various interests.